Polito-SE2-Team14/HikeTracker/Retrospective/retrospective4.md

   - Hours spent on remediation:
   - debt ratio (as reported by SonarQube under "Measures-Maintainability"):
   - rating for each quality characteristic reported in SonarQube under "Measures" (namely reliability, security, maintainability )
-    - Reliability:
+    - Reliability: A
-    - Security:
+    - Security: A
-    - Mantainability:
+    - Mantainability: A

 ## ASSESSMENT